TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 For complex applications it is recommended to use a :ref:`TcamPropertyBoolean` instance instead.

-:param self: a TcamPropertyProvider
-:param name: a string pointer, naming the property that shall be queried.
-:param err: pointer for error retrieval, may be NULL
-:returns: value of the boolean property
-:retval: gboolean

 .. tabs::

    .. group-tab:: c

+       .. c:function:: gboolean tcam_property_provider_get_tcam_boolean (TcamPropertyProvider* self, const char* name, GError** err)

+         :param self: The :ref:`TcamPropertyProvider` instance
+         :param name: A string, naming the property that shall be retrieved.
+         :param err: A :c:type:`GError` pointer, may be NULL
+         :returns: The value of the property or on error an unspecified value.

       .. code-block:: c